Tuesday, June 18, 2013

 Not far from that, in the western suburbs, is Wheaton, home town of football legend Red Grange and the comedic Belushi Brothers, John and Jim.
 John and Dan Aykroyd used Wrigley Field in The Blues Brothers, and Jim played an obsessive Cubs fan in Taking Care of Business.
 Their father, an Albanian immigrant, ran a restaurant called The Olympia Cafe, which became half the basis for John's Saturday Night Live sketch of the same name, better known as the Cheeseburger Sketch: "No hamburger!
 Cheeseburger, cheeseburger, cheeseburger, cheeseburger, cheeseburger...
 No fries, chips!...
 No Coke, Pepsi!"

-And, while Sam Sianis, nephew of the original Billy, still serves up a fantastic cheeseburger (he was there when I visited in 1999), he deviates from the sketch: No Pepsi, Coke.
+Sam Sianis, nephew of the original Billy, still serves up a fantastic cheeseburger (he was there when I visited in 1999), he deviates from the sketch: No Pepsi, Coke.
 It's open for breakfast, and serves regular breakfast food.
 It looks foreboding, being underneath the elevated part of Michigan Avenue, and a sign out front (and on their website) says, "Enter at your own risk."
 But another sign says, "Butt in anytime."
-430 N. Michigan Avenue, lower deck, across from the Tribune Tower (435 N. Michigan) and adjacent to the Wrigley Building (401 N. Michigan).
+430 N. Michigan Avenue, lower deck, across from the Tribune Tower.
 Red Line to Grand.
 The original location near Chicago Stadium has effectively been replaced, at 1535 W. Madison Street.

 You may notice some other film landmarks.
-The Chicago Board of Trade Building (Jackson Blvd. at LaSalle Street) was used as the Wayne Tower in Christopher Nolan’s Batman films.
+The Chicago Board of Trade Building was used as the Wayne Tower in Christopher Nolan’s Batman films.
 And Chicago stood in for Metropolis in the Superman-themed TV series Lois & Clark, with the Wrigley Building and the Tribune Tower as standout landmarks.

 Every American should visit Chicago.
 And with the Sox having the smaller attendances, you'll have an easier time getting into U.S. Cellular Field than into Wrigley.
 Have fun -- but remember, be smart, and don't go out of your way to antagonize anyone.